 However, it wasn’t until I was in my mid-20s after finishing grad school, did I seriously consider a career in personal development.
-By that time my interest had evolved into a full blown love affair of devouring the major self help books on the shelf and attending related workshops and retreats around the world.
+By that time my interest had evolved into a full blown love affair.
+I devoured all the major self help books and attending workshops and retreats around the world.

 At that point, I could not disregard the fact that it was one of my strongest passions and a huge clue as to how I could contribute to the world.
 I decided that I was going to use whatever knowledge and truths that I had learned, until that point, to help others.
 Within a couple of years I received my life coaching certifications and began seeing clients at a holistic center.